Margin Trading

 - Short options and certain option strategies

 You cannot buy all financial instruments on margin.
 Risk assets like Penny Stocks, Warrants, and issuer products often demand payment with 100% of your own funds.
+Some high-risk instruments require 100% margin, meaning no leverage is provided.

 The exchanges and the broker itself define the requirements for initial margin and maintenance margin.
 Generally, the margin requirements change once per day, but this can change.
 Additionally, some future contracts have particularly low intraday margin requirements.